iter8-tools/iter8/mkdocs/docs/metrics/defining-iter8-metrics.md

     ```

 === "Elastic"
-    For the baseline version, Iter8 will send an HTTP(S) request with the following JSON body:
+    Consider the baseline version.
+Iter8 will send an HTTP(S) request with the following JSON body:
     ```json linenums="1"
     {
       "aggs": {